 The rubber washer from your water faucets can leak from inside.
 But, it is very essential to understand which water faucet is actually leaking.

-If you open a perfectly fitted faucet which is not damaged, it will just add the extra burden of work.
+If you open a perfectly fitted faucet that is not damaged, it will just add the extra burden of work.
 Thus, it is good to be a bit more cautious and find out which one is damaged.

 If you a compressed faucet with two handles, then it is likely that both the washers are damaged, and you will have to replace them both.
 But a single faucet can get cracked from inside the walls.

-In that case, you will have to open the whole shower arm to get access to the washer and then only you can replace it.
+In that case, you will have to open the whole shower arm to get access to the washer, and then only you can replace it.

 Replace The Washer